vilemj-Viclick/git-katas/master-based-workflow/README.md

 11. Push your change.
 Notice that they are rejected by the remote
 12. Run the command `git fetch` to retrieve the changes from the fake remote
 13. Run `git status` to see how your `master` branch and the remote `master` branch have diverged
-12. Run `tig refs`.
+12. Run `tig --all`.
 Observe the problem.
     1. Look at the difference between the remote tracking branch and the local branch.
-    2. NOTE: Write down the concepts we want to verify here.
-The thoughts we want attendees to have.
 13. What are the options now?
     1. git pull ...
     2. ...